oliversheridanmethven/pyarv/developer_notes/build_instructions/python_bindings.md

 # Python bindings

-We have setup this project to wrap some of the various C/C++ libraries with Python bindings.
+We have setup this project to wrap some of the various C libraries with Python bindings.
 To install these, run
 ```bash
 cd build